-- 1. Three virtual IP addresses - One IP address for the API endpoint - One IP address for the wildcard ingress endpoint - One IP address for the name server - 2.
+- 1. Two virtual IP addresses. - One IP address for the API endpoint

+- One IP address for the wildcard ingress endpoint - 2.
 One IP address for the provisioner node. - 3.
 One IP address for each control plane (master) node. - 4.
 One IP address for each worker node, if applicable.